Woman charged with false rape report faces trial in Kansas

 Judge Amy Hanley’s ruling on Thursday means the trial will begin as scheduled on Oct.
 28, The Kansas City Star reported.

 Police first spoke to the woman last September outside a Lawrence hospital before she went inside to undergo a rape examination, according to court records.
 The woman said she had been raped by the friend of her ex-boyfriend, but the details were fuzzy because she was drunk at the time.
-She also said she didn’t want to press charges but allowed offers to look through her phone.
+She also said she didn’t want to press charges but allowed officers to look through her phone.

 Police interpreted the texts as an acknowledgement that the sex was consensual, according to court records.
 District Attorney Charles Branson says the woman fabricated being raped out of regret and to get revenge.

-However, the woman’s attorneys argue in court documents that the woman is innocent and that her text messages were making light of what happened because she wasn’t yet able to admit she had been raped after waking up in a strange bed with no memory of how she got there with unexplained bruises on her legs, neck and arms.
+However, the woman’s attorneys argue in court documents that she is innocent and that her text messages made light of what happened because she wasn’t yet able to admit she had been raped after waking up in a strange bed with no memory of how she got there with unexplained bruises on her legs, neck and arms.
 They say police decided to investigate her rather than the man whom she alleged attacked her.
 The man, who also was a university student, was never charged.

 The woman’s legal fees are being covered in part by the Times Up Legal Defense Fund, an organization founded by celebrities during the Me Too movement.